 Nurses' Station (Visa and Interact accepted.
 No cash or cheques)

-Cashier's window, located on Level 1 of the East Building, at the main entrance.
+, located in the East Building, Level 1, next to the main entrance.

 Note: Invoices will be mailed to patients that are discharged after hours or on weekends.